 If your foot pain is not subsiding at all, and it’s been more than a few weeks or even months, you may be suffering from chronic foot pain.
 As most of your everyday tasks are completed with the assistance of your feet, having chronic pain can drastically affect your daily life.
 It can be caused due to an underlying disease, foot injury, unhealthy lifestyle, or improper footwear.

 Although investing in a premium quality shiatsu foot massager can significantly help with the pain as it targets your deep foot muscles, there are several other ways as well to help you deal with chronic foot pain more effectively for a better lifestyle.
-Keep reading this article to learn!
+One of them is certainly the use of orthotic insoles which are custom or prefabricated shoe inserts designed to provide support, stability, and comfort to the feet.
+Continue reading the article to find out what other ways are left!

 1. Wear Comfortable Shoes